KUSARA will add world class research facility to campus

 “KUSARA will be a fantastic tool for faculty to take concepts discussed in the classroom and immediately let students test those concepts in a facility that replicates what they would experience in industry,” said Dr. Craig Hoff, Mechanical Engineering Department Head.
 “It will also give our formula, baja, clean snow and aero SAE teams a great facility to test and improve their competition vehicles.
 In the past, students have done a great job making use of limited places – sometimes even on the streets surrounding campus – to test their vehicles.
 This proving ground will give them a facility that ensures they will continue to build on already impressive performances they’ve had in competitions.”

 The outcome of a Kettering education is to produce global leaders in STEM fields.
-KUSARA will give Kettering students the access to not both a strong grounding in theoretical instruction in the classroom and an amazing facility to immediately allow students to test that theory in a real environment.
+KUSARA will complement the strong grounding in theoretical instruction students receive in the classroom with an amazing facility to immediately allow students to test that theory in a real environment.
 KUSARA will enhance Kettering’s already nationally ranked reputation as a STEM and business university.

 The key to not only KUSARA’s success, but also Kettering’s success as a whole will be creating a culture of engaged alumni and stakeholders.
 KUSARA not only provides an opportunity for alumni and donors to ensure that Kettering continues to provide a leading education for future students, it will give opportunities for alumni to conduct research, host or participate in events and help provide access to many industry partners.